bcm820/fp-in-scala-coursera/1-Principles/README.md

 # Polymorphism

-Polymorphism means function type comes "in many forms."
+Polymorphism means a class or function type comes "in many forms."

 - A function can be applied to arguments of many types
 - The type can have instances of many types